CIRCULARKA/repo-analyzer/README.md

 and automatically will check if rules aren't vialoted.
 Examples of such rules are:
 - Repository should have only one `.editorconfig` in specific place and this file must be equal to template that accepted company-wide
-- All .NET projects should reference `StyleCop.Analyzer` package (to enforce styleguides that are descibed in `.editorconfig`, for example)
+- All .NET projects should reference `StyleCop.Analyzer` package (to enforce styleguides that are described in `.editorconfig`, for example)
 - All source code must be in `src` folder relative to repository root
 - Other restrictive rules that will enforce cross-repository consistency